Flying a Manual Go-around

 Description

-This article deals with the underlying technique for flying a manual Go-Around.
+This article deals various considerations for flying a manual go-around.

 Airmanship Overview

-• Briefing – The key building block for flying a successful Go-Around is a good briefing.
-This should cover normal Go-Around and how a Go-Around above Decision Altitude and/ or Acceleration Altitude might be handled.
-This could usefully be revised at a quiet moment during the approach so that actions are clear in everyone’s mind, should they be needed.
+• Briefing – The key building block for flying a successful go-around is a good briefing.
+This should cover normal go-around and how a go-around above Decision Altitude and/ or Acceleration Altitude might be handled.
+This could be reviewed at a quiet moment prior to the approach so that actions are clear in everyone’s mind, should they be needed.
+Review items should include standard call-outs and actions by both the pilot flying (PF) and pilot monitoring (PM).

-• Complacency – It is tempting in good weather, particularly on last sector into home base not to bother with detailed thinking about a Go-Around.
+• Complacency – It is tempting in good weather, particularly on last sector into home base not to bother with detailed thinking about a go-around.
 There have been several potentially serious incidents caused by such complacency.
-A Go-Around can be triggered at any time.
+A go-around can be triggered at any time.
 The more unexpected and more unprepared crew members are, the more likely that serious error will occur.
-Research indicates that those who make use of mental rehearsals of possible actions make fewer errors than those who don’t.
+Research indicates that pilots who mentally rehearse for a go-around make fewer errors.

-• Priorities – It is important in a Go-Around that crew members deal with the primary flight task first and secondary tasks afterwards.
-The priority is to get the aircraft climbing away from the ground at an appropriate attitude, in the right configuration, at the right speed with appropriate power set.
-It is always surprising to watch crews carrying out a Go-Around make an R/T call during the manoeuvre and arrive at Acceleration Altitude with the wrong configuration/ speed/ power.
+• Priorities – It is important in a go-around that crew members deal with the primary flight task first and secondary tasks afterwards.
+The priority is to get the aircraft climbing away from the ground at an appropriate attitude, in the right configuration, at the right speed with an appropriate power setting.
+The old saying, "aviate, navigate, communicate" describes the priority order for all phases of flight, including missed approaches.
+In other words, do not bust the missed approach altitude due to distraction from radio calls.

-• Standard Procedures – using Standard Operating Procedures and Call-Outs can help trigger all the appropriate actions.
-It is easy to use non-standard calls and discover later that some important triggers for flap and gear retraction have been missed.
-It also needs careful thought when carrying out a Go-Around from an unfamiliar position such as above D. Alt or Acceleration Altitude that Standard Calls such as 'Go-Around - Flap xx' do not trigger an inappropriate flap movement if the flaps are not in the landing setting.
+• Standard Procedures – using Standard Operating Procedures and call-outs can help trigger all the appropriate actions.
+It is easy to use non-standard calls and discover later that important triggers for flap and gear retraction have been missed.
+Pilots should also review flying a go-around from an unfamiliar position such as above Decision Altitude (DA)

-• Missed Approach Altitude - It is important to consider the Missed Approach Altitude when discussing how to handle a Go-Around.
-A low Missed Approach Altitude will require careful and thoughtful handling of power, acceleration and clean up to avoid an altitude bust.
+• Missed Approach Altitude - It is important to consider the missed approach altitude when discussing how to handle a go-around.
+A low missed approach altitude will require careful and thoughtful handling of power, acceleration, and cleanup to avoid an altitude bust or a flap overspeed.

-In training, most Go-Arounds are commenced at or near Decision Altitude.
-A G/A flown due to bad wx has usually been anticipated & briefed.
-It is the G/A flown in ‘good’ wx (perhaps due to ATC) or the G/A is commenced from a point other than DA, which usually presents the greatest problems.
-Pilots should be mentally prepared to be told to Go-Around from any point on the Approach, even from above the Go-Around Altitude.
-Practice in flying a Go-Around is normally included in routine refresher training and analysis of Flight Data Monitoring data indicates a need for practice in flying Go-Arounds flown from above Decision Altitude/Height as well as the more commonly practiced Go-Around from DA/H.
+In training, most go-arounds are commenced at or near Decision Altitude.
+A G/A flown due to low ceilings has usually been anticipated and briefed.
+It is the G/A flown in clear weather (perhaps due to ATC) or the G/A is commenced from a point other than DA, which usually presents the greatest problems.
+Pilots should be mentally prepared to go around from any point on the approach.
+Practice in flying a go-around is normally included in routine refresher training, and analysis of Flight Data Monitoring data indicates a need for practice in flying go-arounds flown from above Decision Altitude/Height as well as the more commonly practiced go-around from DA/H.

 Transition to Instrument Flying

-If the Go-Around is conducted because of weather conditions, the transition to instruments will require particular attention.
-The Go-Around procedure may be further complicated if airspeed and/or thrust setting are low.
+If the go-around is conducted because of weather conditions, the transition from visual flight back to instruments will require particular attention.
+The go-around procedure may be further complicated if airspeed and/or thrust setting are low.
 See the separate article "Go-Around - Transition to Instrument Flying".
-Many airlines use a procedure (particularly in poor weather conditions) where the non-landing pilot will fly the approach down to Decision Altitude with the specific intention of going around at Decision Altitude unless they have a clear call of the decision to continue the approach and take control from the Landing Pilot.
-This can make both acquisition of the required visual reference easier and obviate the necessity of the pilot flying the Go-Around from making the transition from instruments to visual and then back to instruments if a Go-Around is flown.
+Many airlines use a monitored approach procedure (particularly in poor weather conditions) where the first officer will fly the approach down to Decision Altitude with the intention of going around at DA unless the captain sees the runway environment, takes control, and lands.
+This can eliminate the need for the pilot flying the go-around to transition from instruments to visual and then back to instruments during a missed approach.

-An All Engines Go Around will typically be executed when the aircraft is relatively light, at least below Maximum Landing Weight, and so when Go Around thrust is applied performance may well be brisk - if you are not careful, not only will you climb with a very high v/s, you will accelerate rapidly through all the flap limiting speeds.
-One major manufacturer limits the rate of climb to 2,000 feet per minute because of this (Even so, this assumes that pitch & speed are correct; if pitch is low, thrust will increase up to full GA thrust and the a/c will rapidly accelerate, but a ROC of 2000fpm will not be achieved.).
-Aircraft SOPs must take precedence but it is worth remembering that the aircraft will be much more manageable when reducing to Climb Thrust (but will still accelerate faster than on a normal take-off due to reduced weight).
-Furthermore, careful consideration needs to be given to how this can be handled as, if Go Around Thrust (TOGA) is never selected, the FMS Flight Plan and electronic checklist (ECL) may not sequence as expected or correctly.
+An all-engines go-around will typically be executed when the aircraft is relatively light, at least below Maximum Landing Weight, and so when go-around thrust is applied, performance may be brisk - if you are not careful, not only will you climb with a very high v/s, you will accelerate rapidly through all the flap limiting speeds.
+One major manufacturer limits the rate of climb to 2,000 feet per minute because of this (Even so, this assumes that pitch and speed are correct; if pitch is low, thrust will increase up to full GA thrust and the a/c will rapidly accelerate, but a climb rate of 2000 fpm will not be achieved.).
+Aircraft SOPs must take precedence but it is worth remembering that the aircraft will be much more manageable when reducing to climb thrust (but will still accelerate faster than on a normal take-off due to reduced weight).
+Furthermore, careful consideration needs to be given to how this can be handled as, if Go-Around Thrust (TOGA) is never selected, the FMS Flight Plan and electronic checklist (ECL) may not sequence as expected or correctly.

-PF must be ready for any pitch up effect that is much more marked with all engines operating than on the Engine Out Go-Arounds practised in the simulator.
-FBW a/c may automatically trim out any pitch/power couple, so it is necessary for the PF to make a positive rotation manoeuvre (pull-up) to place the a/c in the correct G/A attitude.
+PF must be ready for any pitch-up effect that is much more marked with all engines operating than on the engine-out go-arounds practised in the simulator.
+Fly-by-wire systems may automatically trim out any pitch/power couple, so it is necessary for the PF to make a positive rotation manoeuvre (pull-up) to place the aircraft in the correct G/A attitude.
 In all cases, pilots should recognise (and resist) the pitch-up illusion created by rapid acceleration.

-The most important element of handling a Manual Go-Around is selecting the correct power and pitch attitude to enable the Go-Around to be flown at the correct speed.
+An important element of handling a manual go-around is selecting the correct power, pitch attitude, and configuration to fly the go-around at the correct speed.
 Knowing the appropriate figures will help in flying an accurate profile.
-Because of the high power settings involved in a Go-Around it is interesting to see how often when the speed starts to run away how many pilots, at this time of very high workload, intuitively try to control the speed by reducing power rather than with pitch attitude.
-This often reduces power to a level that can seriously degrade climb performance causing potential Obstacle Clearance problems.
+If, for example, flaps are not retracted according to profile, a flap overspeed can occur.
+Because of the high power settings involved in a go-around, many pilots, at this time of high workload, try to control the speed by reducing power rather than with pitch attitude.
+This can result in dangerously slow speeds.

 Go-Around from Non-standard Speed or Configuration